GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers

-for $j = 1,2,3,4,5$.
+With the transformation $\chi: (0,1)^2 \rightarrow (-1,1)^2$, $\chi(x) = (2x_1 - 1, 2x_2 - 1)$, we set the initial values for the order parameter on the unit square to interpolation into the FE space of $ u^0 = \varphi_j, \, \varphi_j = \psi_j \circ \chi $ for $j = 1,2,3,4,5$.
 For the L-shaped domain we restrict these functions accordingly.
 In each GL setting, this leads to five reference approximations from which the one with the lowest energy level is the best candidate for the global minimizer obtained with the classical FE iterative solver.